4. Registration for vaccination (1st, 2nd and booster dose)

 Before starting your online registration, please read the instructions and tips listed below.

-According to the recommendations of Swissmedic and the FOPH, people aged 65+ who are fully vaccinated and vulnerable people can receive a booster dose.
+According to the recommendations of Swissmedic and the FOPH, the booster dose concerns fully vaccinated persons:

 - vaccinated with an mRNA vaccine